LandonDoyle7599/HPC-Final/README.md

 ### Parallel CPU Implementation

 For the parallel CPU implementation we took our serial implementation and changed it to use Open MP.
 As with the GPU paralleization, the main consideration we had was on the nested loops iterating over every point.
 This was the loop we parallelized, allowing each thread to use a chunk of the total number of points (1,240,425).
 In the case of 5 threads, each thread works on 1240425/5 = 248085 points.
-We let OpenMP handle the distribution of data.
-After each thread is completed, we need to update the clusters, then restart the loop for the next epoch.
+We let OpenMP handle the distribution of the points across each thread.
+After each thread is completed, we need to update the clusters, which is done by the master thread, then restart the loop for the next epoch, once again distributing points among the threads.

 ### Distributed CPU Implementation